novr1512/Data-science-mini-projects/README.md

 ##### How to view :
 - download the notebook and the csv file in the hotel_bookings folder
 - run the notebook to view all the graphs
 - if you faced any problem with any libraries, try to run the command : pip install 'library name'

+## Second project :
+### Hotel demand analysis

+##### About
+This data set describes the student performance in various subjects and in this project aims to find what factors can play a role in the student grades

+##### How to view :
+- download the notebook and the csv file in the student performance folder
+- run the notebook to view all the graphs
+- if you faced any problem with any libraries, try to run the command : pip install 'library name'